Gastric Banding Surgery for Teens

 help or harm teens.
 Some studies suggest that weight-loss surgery may improve the

 health of obese teens.
-A teen may be able to avoid health problems linked to obesity.
+A teen may be able to bypass health problems linked to obesity.

 These include type 2 diabetes, sleep apnea, high blood pressure, and heart disease.